Squared eigenfunction symmetry of the D$\Delta$mKP hierarchy and its constraint: Concluding remarks

 However, the connection between the Ragnisco-Tu and Ablowitz-Ladik potentials,

 are not local.
 Although the above three hierarchies are connected via transformations, they are not essentially equivalent, for example, they exhibit quite different one-field reduction features.

-Note that in continuous case the KP system generates the AKNS stuff \cite{cheng-pla-1991,Konopelchenko-pla-1991} and the mKP system leads to the Kaup-Newell spectral problem \cite{kaup-1978} and hierarchy that gives rise to the Burgers hierarchy after a simple reduction \cite{ChenDY-JMP-2002}.
+Note that in continuous case the KP system generates the AKNS spectral problem and its hierarchy \cite{cheng-pla-1991,Konopelchenko-pla-1991} and the mKP system leads to the Kaup-Newell spectral problem \cite{kaup-1978} and its hierarchy that gives rise to the Burgers hierarchy after a simple reduction \cite{ChenDY-JMP-2002}.
 The result of the present paper implies possible connection between the squared eigenfunction symmetry constraint of the D$\Delta$mKP and the Kaup-Newell hierarchy, which is worthy to investigate elsewhere.
 In addition, the differential-difference case exhibits richer results and reveals more links than the continuous case, some of which already emerged in \cite{Kharchev-1997-jmpa,oevel-1996}, but here have been much more elaborated.
+Investigation of continuum limits of the D$\Delta$mKP hierarchies, their integrable characteristics, and constrained systems will provide more insight to understand the D$\Delta$mKP system.
 We believe that the results we obtained in the paper will provide a deeper understanding for the connections of (1+1)-dimensional and (2+1)-dimensional differential-difference integrable systems.

 In Appendix we will have a close look at the differential-difference Burgers hierarchy and a fully discrete Burgers equation.
 It turns out that the former act as auto B\"acklund transformations for the continuous Burgers hierarchy and the nonlinear superposition formula of the B\"acklund transformation gives rise to a fully discrete Burgers equation that is defined on 3 points (not quadrilateral) but still consistent around cube.
-However, whether this discrete Burgers equation is linearisable is left open.
+Moreover, this discrete Burgers equation is linearisable (see \eqref{dB-linear}).